andrewtweber/laravel-snaccs/README.md

 ## Hashids

-If your model has a hashed ID (to make URL guessing more difficult, etc.) you can simply use the `HashedID` trait:
+If your model has a hashed ID (to make URL guessing more difficult, etc.) you can simply use the `HashedID` trait.
+Make sure to also publish the hashid config file (`php artisan vendor:publish`)

 ```php
 use Illuminate\Database\Eloquent\Model;